top_block.unlock() deadlock when flow graph contains Python sync_block

 The attached file contains a simple repro.

-#2 Updated by Johnathan Corgan about 1 year ago
+#2 Updated by Johnathan Corgan over 1 year ago

 When unlock() is called, the flowgraph is stopped (in order to implement any recongfiguration done while locked).
 This issues an thread interrupt to all the flowgraph threads, and the wait() function joins all these threads.
 The problem is the worker thread that is handing the Python-based block is never returning from join(), and the call to wait() (and thus unlock() ) never finishes.

 This may be related to the handling of the Python GIL (Global Interpreter Lock).
 When calling up into Python from C++, the Python GIL must be acquired before executing the Python work function, and released on exit.
 So it might be the case that the thread is in an uninterruptible state while doing this.
 Still investigating.

-#3 Updated by Tom Rondeau about 1 year ago
+#3 Updated by Tom Rondeau over 1 year ago

 - Status changed from Assigned to Feedback